chandru-python/Automatic-Emotion-Classification-from-Human-Speech-Signals/README.md

 * **Start** → Begins listening and emotion detection
 * **Stop** → Stops detection

-Detected emotion and confidence will appear on the GUI.
+Detected emotion and confidence will appear on the interface.

 ---